 Description: Several items relating to the Nahuatl language of the Nahua (Aztec) culture have been identified in the C. F. Voegelin Papers.
 They are mostly in Subcollection II.
 However, there is also relevant correspondence with Glen Turner in Subcollection I, Series I. Correspondence.
 Materials in Subcollection II include relevant correspondence with Kenneth Croft (regarding Croft's Nahuatl fieldwork in Mexico) and Antonio Garcia de Leon (a brief note in Spanish on Nahua work) in Series I. Correspondence; "Nahuatl" and "Zacapoaxtlateco (Nahuatl)" folders in Series II.
 Research Notes, Subseries IX.
 Uto-Aztecan, except Hopi.
 Nahuatl is also one of the languages Voegelin considered in a grammatical analysis of Uto-Aztecan languages.
 Drafts of seven chapters of this work can be found in Series III.
 Works by Voegelin, Subseries III: Uto-Aztecan book.
 There are five items in Series IV.
 Works by Others: Kenneth Croft's "Matlapa Nahuatl: Morpheme Shapes and Affix List," "Matlapa and Classical Nahuatl with Comparative Notes on the Two Dialects" (1953), and "Phonemics and Morphemics of Matlapa Nahuatl: With a Critical Bibliography Covering Six Decades of Nahuatl Linguistics" (1951); and Archibald McKinlay's "The Phonemes of Northern Puebla Aztec" (1944) and "The Tense-Aspect System of the Aztec of Northern Puebla."
 McKinlay's language community has been identified as Barrio de Xalacapan, Municipio de Zacapoaxtla, Puebla, Mexico.
 These are part of his report for Summer Institute of Linguistics, and include a cover letter from McKinlay to Voegelin.
 Finally, there is a box of Tetelcingo Nahuatl material (with Hopi comparison) containing 171 comparative vocabulary slips in Series V. Card Files.

-Description: The Nahuatl materials in the Lounsbury Papers are limited to a field notebook and photocopies from dictionaries in Series II.
+Description: The Nahuatl materials in the Lounsbury Papers include a field notebook and photocopies from dictionaries in Series II, such as fieldnotes by John Grady in 1965 recorded in Huahuaxtla, Puebla.
+This can be found in the "Uto-Aztecan" section of Series II.
 The correspondence, in Series I, includes Howard Law's notes on kinship system of a Nahuatl dialect of southern Veracruz, Mexico, Norman McQuown's notes on classical Nahuatl.